cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 ### Setting Up the Environment

-First, make sure the SALOME platform is installed and retrieve its path.
-We'll call this path ```$PathToSALOME```.
+First, make sure the SALOME platform is installed and note its path, referred to here as ```$PathToSALOME```.
 If you don't have SALOME installed, you can download it [here](https://www.salome-platform.org/?page_id=2430).

 Then, create a working directory and launch SALOME: